-Red porgy is primarily landed in north Florida by hook-and-line fishermen, whereas off the west coast of Florida, pink porgy is more common (G. Bell, pers. comm.).
-Red porgy is caught among other finfish species, rather than being a targeted fishery.
-Its ex-vessel value averages \$1.05/lb.
+Red porgy is primarily landed in north Florida by hook and line fishermen, whereas off the west coast of Florida, pink porgy is more common (G. Bell, pers. comm.).
+Red porgy is caught among other species, rather than being a targeted fishery and has an ex-vessel value averaging \$1.05/lb.